Eevangelion/Eevangelion/README.md

 </div>

 ### About me
 My name is Ivan Platonov.
-I am passionate about programming (especially back-end development) and believe it can help make life more interesting and better.
+I am passionate about programming and believe it can help make life more interesting and better.

 ### Education